Incomplete, irrelevant or poorly formulated A/B test hypotheses are at the root of many neutral or negative tests.

 What is an A/B test hypothesis?

-Hypothesis: A proposal that seeks to provide a plausible explanation of a set of facts, and which must be controlled against experience or verified in its consequences.
+“A proposal that seeks to provide a plausible explanation of a set of facts and which must be controlled against experience or verified in its consequences.”

-The first interesting point to raise in this definition relates to “the set of facts to be explained”: an A/B test hypothesis must always start with a clearly identified problem.
+The first interesting point to notice in this definition is “the set of facts to be explained.”
+In A/B testing, a hypothesis must always start with a clearly identified problem.

-- Heuristic evaluation and ergonomic audit.
-These analyses allow you to assess the site’s user experience at a lower cost using an analysis grid.
+- Heuristic evaluation and ergonomic audit – These analyses allow you to assess the site’s user experience at a lower cost using an analysis grid.

-A/B test hypothesis: the starting formula
+A/B test hypothesis formula

 Changing (the element being tested) from ___________ to ___________ will increase/decrease (the defined measurement).

 At this stage, this formula is only a theoretical assumption that will need to be proven or disproven, but it will guide you in solving the problem.

 Here are two examples of hypotheses phrased according to the formula explained above and that can apply to e-commerce: